 Have you ever heard of diatomaceous earth, also known as DE?
 Well if not, prepare to be amazed!
 The uses for diatomaceous earth in the garden are great.
-Diatomaceous earth is a truly amazing all natural product that can help you grow a beautiful and healthy garden.
+Diatomaceous earth is a truly amazing all-natural product that can help you grow a beautiful and healthy garden.

 What is Diatomaceous Earth?

-Diatomaceous earth is made from fossilized water plants and is a natural occurring siliceous sedimentary mineral compound from the remains of algae-like plants called diatoms.
+Diatomaceous earth is made from fossilized water plants and is a naturally occurring siliceous sedimentary mineral compound from the remains of algae-like plants called diatoms.
 The plants have been part of Earth’s ecology system dating back to prehistoric times.
 The chalky deposits the diatoms left are called diatomite.
 The diatoms are mined and ground up to make a powder that has a look and feel much like talcum powder.

-Diatomaceous earth is a mineral based pesticide and its composition is approximately 3 percent magnesium, 5 percent sodium, 2 percent iron, 19 percent calcium and 33 percent silicon, along with several other trace minerals.
+Diatomaceous earth is a mineral-based pesticide and its composition is approximately 3 percent magnesium, 5 percent sodium, 2 percent iron, 19 percent calcium and 33 percent silicon, along with several other trace minerals.

 When using diatomaceous earth for the garden, it is extremely important to purchase only the “Food Grade” diatomaceous earth and NOT the diatomaceous earth that is and has been used for swimming pool filters for years.
 The diatomaceous earth used in swimming pool filters goes through a different process that changes its makeup to include a higher content of free silica.
 Even when applying the food grade diatomaceous earth, it is of the utmost importance to wear a dust mask so as not to inhale too much of the diatomaceous earth dust, as the dust can irritate the mucous membranes in your nose and mouth.
-Once the dust settles, though, it will not pose a problem to you or your pets.
+Once

 What is Diatomaceous Earth Used for in the Garden?